Jephtha-T/DMS_CW2024/README.md

 Controller
 - IllegalArgumentException and  SecurityException throw removed from launchgame
-- Observer class extension removed as it is depreciated, replaced with Observer interface which notifies all listed observers if changes occur
+- Observer class extension removed as it is depreciated
+- Update and Gotolevel removed, handled by levelmanager instead

 LevelParent
-- Observer class extension removed as it is depreciated
+- Observer class extension removed as it is depreciated (Replaced with Composition of a MyObservable class instead of inheritance)
 - import java.util.*;, import javafx.animation.*;, javafx.scene.image.*;, javafx.scene.input.*; removed and actual necessary imports are specified
 - updateActors method lambdas replaced with ActiveActorDestructible
 - removeDestroyedActors lambda replaced with ActiveActorDestructible, collect(Collectors.toList()) replaced with ToList()